 I want to give you ten roles that an evangelism committee can play in a healthy congregation as you seek to start or restart your church’s evangelism committee.

 The evangelism committee should be both doers of personal evangelism as well as leaders of congregational evangelism.

-Some churches will overlap these roles with their hospitality committee, outreach committee, marketing team, or new member committees, so these role silos are not precise but general guidelines.
+Some churches will overlap these roles with their hospitality committee, outreach committee, marketing team, or new member committees.
+The following role silos are not precise but general guidelines.

-Items #6,7, and 8 may be bundled to the church hospitality committee.
+For example, items #6, 7, and 8 may be bundled into the church hospitality committee.

 1. Do the work of evangelism